tristanhall/tristanhall.github.io/wp-content/plugins/iwp-client/readme.txt

 == Changelog ==

+= 1.4.2.2 =
+* Fix: Fatal error while calling wp_get_translation_updates() in WP versions lower than v3.7.

+= 1.4.2.1 =
+* Fix: Reload data broken for certain users in v1.4.2 client plugin.

+= 1.4.2 =
+* Improvement: Translation update support.
+* Improvement: All executable files in client plugin should check the running script against the file name to prevent running directly for improved security.
+* Improvement: Error message improved for premium plugin/theme when not registered with iwp process.
+* Fix: Some admin theme blocks IWP Client from displaying activation key.

 = 1.4.1 =
 * Fix: Branding should take effect which we lost in v1.4.0 without making any changes.